 What Has Changed?

 Human interactions with this area have changed the habits of the local population of of rays.
 They are more aggressive towards each other and are having babies year round, without regard to their normal cycle.
-Their changed behavior can also affect the ecosystem around them, but it sounds like that hasn’t been studied in depth yet.
+Their changed behavior is also affecting the ecosystem around them, but it sounds like that hasn’t been studied in depth yet.

 Is there a positive?